Amherst-Statistics/RWorkshop2017-09/README.md

 ### Laptops

-You'll be working on your own laptops: please be sure to bring it and power cord (we'll want to ensure that every pair of participants has a working laptop).
+You'll be working on your own laptops: please be sure to bring one and a power cord (we'll want to ensure that every pair of participants has a working laptop).

 ### Shared RStudio server

-You will all receive login and password information for the shared RStudio server: please let me know if you didn't receive this.
+Registrants will receive login and password information for the shared RStudio server.

 ## Schedule

 - 9:45-10:00am gather (room TBD)
-- 10:00-10:30pm introductions and welcome
+- 10:00-10:30am introductions and welcome
+- 10:30-10:45am break
-- 10:30-12:00pm Less Volume, More Creativity
+- 10:45-12:00pm Less Volume, More Creativity
 - noon-1pm lunch
 - 1:00-2:00pm First steps on day 1
-- 2:00-3:00pm sample activities and assessments
+- 2:00-2:45pm sample activities and assessments
+- 2:45-3:00pm break
 - 3:00-3:15pm More on RStudio and resources
+- 3:15-3:30pm A glimpse of Shiny
-- 3:15-4:00pm Closing thoughts and next steps
+- 3:30-4:00pm Closing thoughts and next steps

 ## Resources